 This means the organization runs projects more efficiently, which has a positive effect on the bottom line.

 What-if analysis is a core feature of resource management, and while it won’t give you the correct lotto numbers or predict who’s going to win next year’s Super Bowl, it will enable you and your project management office (PMO) to run complicated data across your projects and see the outcome on costs and labor based on numerous variables.
 Importantly, what-if analysis allows an organization to test situations and concepts without the risk of having to carry them out first.

-In this post we’ll present three ways this can help improve resource management at your organization.
+Now that you know how to do what-if analysis, let’s take a closer look at how to use what-if analysis.
+In this post, we’ll present three ways this can help improve resource management at your organization.

 Alongside the hiring example, the project manager, using what-if analysis, can ask specific questions and predict outcomes of certain actions within projects.
 For example: